-Advanced therapy medicinal products (ATMPs) are innovative and effective medicines for human use that are based on genes, tissues or cells (gene therapy medicines, somatic-cell medicines, tissue engineered medicines).
-They offer outstanding progress without analog for the treatment of diseasies and injuries and hide enormous potential for the future of medicine.
+Advanced therapy medicinal products (ATMPs) are innovative and effective medicines for human use based on genes, tissues or cells (gene therapy medicines, somatic-cell medicines, tissue engineered medicines).
+They offer outstanding progress for the treatment of diseases and injuries and have enormous hidden potential for the future of medicine.

-Besides the fact that ATMP offer a major hope for various diseases for which there are limited or no therapeutic options, there are challenges related to: developmental timelines, patients’ access, regulatory considerations and pricing and reimbursement issues.
+Besides the fact that ATMP offers a major hope for various diseases for which there are limited or no therapeutic options, there are challenges related to: developmental timelines, patients’ access, regulatory considerations, pricing and reimbursement issues.

 More on ATMPs